WilsonSayresLab/PopInf/Prep_Reference_Panel/README.md

 }

 ```
-Add the full path to the downloaed 1000 genomes after `"vcf_1000g_path": `.
+Add the full path to the downloaded 1000 genomes after `"vcf_1000g_path": `.
 Make sure the path has "/" at the end and is in quotes (like in the above example).

 Add the name (and full path) of the individuals you want to have in your reference panel after `"pop_list_1000g_path": `

-You may leave `"chromosome": ` as is, unless you do not want to analyze all chromosomes. popInf has an option to analyze the X chromosome (separately from the autosomes) so the X chromosome is added here.
+You may leave `"chromosome": ` as is, unless you do not want to analyze all chromosomes.
+PopInf has an option to analyze the X chromosome (separately from the autosomes) so the X chromosome is added here.
 If you are not interested in analyzing the X chromosome, just remove "X"

 ### Run snakemake
 You can submit the snakefile as a job on your cluster.
 See the "Cluster execution" section of snakemake documentation (https://snakemake.readthedocs.io/en/stable/tutorial/additional_features.html)